samjulien/blog/_posts/2019-08-01-typescript-from-top-to-bottom-part-2-developing-the-angular-app.markdown

 ![Auth0 Angular Application](https://cdn.auth0.com/blog/fullstack-typescript/auth0-angular-application.png)

-### Create an Angular Component for the Header
+### Creating a Header Component with Angular

-You are going to create a header component for triggering the authentication component.
-To do that, create a component as you did a few paragraphs before called `header`, then open the file `header.component.ts` and copy the following code:
+After creating this service, you are going to create a header component that will enable users to trigger the authentication process.
+To do that, create a new component called `header` by issuing `ng generate component header`.
+Then, open the `header.component.ts` file and replace its code with this:

 ```typescript
 import { Component, OnInit } from '@angular/core';